mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Firstly I am using  ASP.NET Core  2.2 but you can write your extension with ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python. <br><br>I already Created a Github Repo you can clone from <a href="https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions">https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions</a> <br>if you want to follow along  run <a href="https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions/blob/master/createWebApp.ps1">https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions/blob/master/createWebApp.ps1</a> in the main folder you want to create your project</p>
+<p>Firstly I am using  ASP.NET Core  2.2 but you can write your extension with ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python. <br><br>I already created a Github Repo you can clone from <a href="https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions">https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions</a> <br>if you want to follow along  run <a href="https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions/blob/master/createWebApp.ps1">https://github.com/mmercan/Creating-Azure-WebSites-Site-Extensions/blob/master/createWebApp.ps1</a> in the main folder you want to create your project</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Create applicationHost.xdt file in the main folder and copy the XML below.<br>Path I want to access to the extension is <strong>/healthcheck</strong>, it will be different for your extension. just change  <strong>/healthcheck</strong>  to path you desire in the save it.</p>
+<p>Create applicationHost.xdt file in the main folder and copy the XML below.<br>The path I want to access to the extension is <strong>/healthcheck</strong>, it will be different for your extension. just change  <strong>/healthcheck</strong> to path you desire in the save it.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"xml","makeURLsClickable":false} -->